TELL CONGRESS TO STOP THE EARN IT ACT

 This bill makes kids less safe, not more safe.
 And it would kill online privacy and free expression.
 Tell your lawmakers to oppose it!

 Red alert!
-US Congress has reintroduced the EARN IT Act, a dangerous and misleading bill that claims to be about protecting children but would actually put all of us in danger.
-The EARN IT Act threatens to destroy online encryption.
+Congress is reintroducing the EARN IT Act, a dangerous and misleading bill that claims to be about protecting children but would actually put all of us in danger.
+The EARN IT Act of 2023 threatens to undermine online encryption.
 And by repeating the same mistakes as a previous bill called SESTA/FOSTA, it would lead to widespread Internet censorship and crackdowns on marginalized communities.
-When EARN IT was introduced for the first time in 2020, it was shelved in the face of overwhelming public outcry and opposition from human rights groups.
-Right now, key lawmakers in the House and Senate are deciding whether this bill will advance.
-Sign the petition below to tell Congress: “Don’t kill online encryption!
-Protect free speech online and reject the dangerous EARN IT Act.”
+When EARN IT was previously introduced in 2020 and 2022, it was shelved in the face of overwhelming public outcry and opposition from human rights groups.
+Now, lawmakers are introducing EARN IT for a third time, and they’re hoping to pass it and break the Internet while we’re distracted.
+Sign the petition below to tell Congress: “Don’t attack online encryption!
+Protect free speech and reject the dangerous EARN IT Act.”

 TIME IS RUNNING OUT TO STOP THE EARN IT ACT.

-Now that the EARN IT Act has been reintroduced, it’s likely to move very quickly.
-Because this is being misleadingly sold as a bill to “protect children,” it will be very hard for elected officials to vote against it.
+Now that the EARN IT Act is being reintroduced, it’s likely to move very quickly.
+Because this is being misleadingly sold as a bill to “protect children,” it will be difficult for elected officials to vote against it.
 But if enough of us speak out, we can convince leaders in the House and Senate to stop the EARN IT Act from ever going to the floor for a vote.
 Fill out the form to write to your lawmakers right now.

 EXPERTS EXPLAIN WHY THE EARN IT ACT IS DANGEROUS

-On Thursday, July 23rd, 2020, Fight for the Future hosted a virtual meeting with Senator Ron Wyden (D–OR) to deliver the open letter, the livestream also featured analysis from a number of legal experts, human rights activists, and technologists.
-Watch the livestream below, and see for yourself how the EARN IT Act threatens online freedom and privacy.
+When EARN IT was first introduced, Fight for the Future hosted a virtual meeting with Senator Ron Wyden (D–OR) to deliver an open letter opposing it.
+The event also featured legal experts, human rights activists, and technologists.
+Watch the recording below and see for yourself how the EARN IT Act threatens online freedom and privacy.

 Featuring: